tartley/missile-commander/README.md

 * [Jsfxr](https://sfxr.me/) by Eric Fredricksen with contributions by Chris McCormick.
 * [Chiptone](https://sfbgames.itch.io/chiptone) by Tom Vian.

-TODO: Credit the creators of the original missile command.

 ## TODO

-* I don't like BangSky's sound.
-A more regular deep bang.
-Maybe it can fluctuate.
-* Maybe two sounds, for Source.Shot and Source.Missile.
-* BangSky should fluctuate in size.

-- Create BangFeature (with City or Base variants)
-  - Looks different.
-Bigger, slower, more dramatic.
-  - Own sound effect
-  - other sound effects should be quieter?
-  * particle effect using color of the destroyed feature?
-  * Camera shake?
-  * Sky flash?

 * Display ammo under each base
 * Firing a shot reduces ammo from that base